smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 I use Markdown for text notes.
 Sometimes those notes include images.
-PDF covers pretty much everything else.
+PDFs covers pretty much everything else.

 ## Tags

-If you want to use tags, I recommend [front matter yaml](https://jekyllrb.com/docs/front-matter/) and inline tags like `#mytag1` in your Markdown files.
+If you want to use tags, I recommend [front matter YAML](https://jekyllrb.com/docs/front-matter/) and inline tags like `#mytag1` in your Markdown files.

 Front matter is a block of YAML at the start of the file that looks like this:
 ```